Monday, January 26, 2015

 We went snorkeling in the Ocean, where the water was shallow at one point and over our heads at the next point.

-We walked along the 7-mile bridge that was used in the making of the movie True Lies.
+We walked along the 7-mile bridge, which was featured in the movie True Lies.

-The 7-mile bridge runs over a channel between the Gulf of Mexico and the Florida Straight.
+The 7-mile bridge spans a channel between the Gulf of Mexico and the Florida Strait.

-The new bridge is called Overseas Highway US1.
+The new bridge is known as the Overseas Highway (US 1).

 Movies made on the Old Highway are 2 Fast 2 Furious, License to Kill, Up Close and Personal, and True Lies.

-We saw Marquesa Hotel, 600 Fleming St, Key West, Florida.
+We saw the Marquesa Hotel, located at 600 Fleming St, Key West, Florida.

 Day 4: June 1, 2002

-We went to the Tropical Crane Point Hammock Crane Point History Museum, where you can feed the fish and interact with hands-on sea critters.
-We also visited Los Ninos De Los Cayos, an interactive vessel complete with pirate clothing and treasures.
+We visited the Tropical Crane Point Hammock Crane Point History Museum, where you can feed the fish and interact with hands-on sea creatures.
+We also visited Los Niños de Los Cayos, an interactive vessel complete with pirate clothing and treasures.

 Crane Point, MM 50.5, Bayside, 5550 Overseas Hwy.
 Marathon, FL